Santa Maria, Bulacan: Liberation period (1947–present)

 During the 2004 elections, Jesus Mateo defeated the incumbent Ramos and became mayor of the municipality until 2007.
 One of Mateo's accomplishments as mayor of Santa Maria was the establishment of the Santa Maria extension campus of the Polytechnic University of the Philippines in 2005.
 In 2007 elections, Bartolome R. Ramos defeated Mateo and became mayor of the municipality again.

-Cityhood

-Fourth District Congressman Henry Villarica has pledged to file a house bill to convert Santa Maria into a component city.